 One cup contains 200 calories, 12% of which is accounted for by protein, 87% is from starch, and only 1% fats.

-When I was studying fashion at the university in Caracas, one of my dearest friend, was from Morocco, and for her birthday, the family of her husband, prepare a typical Moroccan fest.
+When I was studying fashion at the university in Caracas, one of my dearest friends, was from Morocco, and for her birthday, the family of her husband, prepare a typical Moroccan feast.

-So today I bring you guys a simple cold couscous salad, that I love to eat specially in summer, when the temperatures here in Vienna are really high.
+So today I bring you guys a simple cold couscous salad, that I love to eat especially in summer when the temperatures here in Vienna are really high.

 1 cup of couscous